mdn/content/files/en-us/web/accessibility/aria/attributes/aria-valuetext/index.md

 spec-urls: https://w3c.github.io/aria/#aria-valuetext
 ---

-The `aria-valuetext` attribute defines the human readable text alternative of `aria-valuenow` for a range widget.
+The `aria-valuetext` attribute defines the human-readable text alternative of `aria-valuenow` for a range widget.

 ## Description